German Kriegslok War Locomotives Are Still Working in Bosnia and Herzegovina

 The First Kriegslok War Locomotive Completed

 With the war locomotive including tenders, around 26,000 kilograms of material and 6,000 working hours are saved for each locomotive.
-In terms of its external shape, it differs from the previous Class 50 locomotive of the same power due to the lack of smoke deflectors and the large snow clearer, which is particularly important for the East, as well as the semicircular profile of the tender, which has been simplified and is, therefore, technically more efficient.
+In terms of its external shape, it differs from the previous Class 50 locomotive of the same power due to the lack of smoke deflectors and the big snow clearer, which is particularly important for the East, as well as the semicircular profile of the tender, which has been simplified and is, therefore, technically more efficient.

 Source: Archived at the Silesian Digital Library, Poland.
 In German.
 Page 6.
 Accessed 25 April 2024.